 The underbelly of the industry will march on without him though.
-In fact, although cannabis delivery is illegal in San Diego, William was able to get some couriered to his facility while he was seeking treatment.
+In fact, William was able to get some black market weed couriered to his facility in San Diego while he was seeking treatment.

 “I got pot delivered to the hospital within 30 minutes,” he said.